WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/SouthDakota/Regulatory/ReadME.md

 # South Dakota Association of Rural Water Systems Regulatory Overview Data Preparation for WaDE
-This readme details the process that was applied by the staff of the [Western States Water Council (WSWC)](http://wade.westernstateswater.org/) to extracting Texas regulatory overlay area data, made available by the ["South Dakota Association of Rural Water Systems"](https://www.sdarws.com/), for inclusion into the Water Data Exchange (WaDE) project.
+This readme details the process that was applied by the staff of the [Western States Water Council (WSWC)](http://wade.westernstateswater.org/) to extracting Texas regulatory overlay area data, made available by the [South Dakota Association of Rural Water Systems](https://www.sdarws.com/), for inclusion into the Water Data Exchange (WaDE) project.
 WaDE enables states to share data with each other and the public in a more streamlined and cost-effective way.

 ## Overview of Source Data Utilized